 Meet the hottest labels in the UK right now

-Meet Team RAM Records will look at the meteoric rise of RAM Records, it’s birth from jungle and how it remains at the forefront of the DNB movement today.
+Meet Team RAM Records will look at the meteoric rise of RAM Records, its birth from jungle and how it remains at the forefront of the DNB movement today.
 With discussion from artists, managers and booking agents, this will give a personal insight into one of the UK’s most defining electronic labels.

 B.Traits: State of Mind

-Following the recent BBC documentary and with more more people taking a wider range of drugs than ever, Radio 1 DJ B.Traits will talk about the use of drugs within the industry and issues surrounding it.
-Addressing issues about closet addicts in the industry it will also question the safety of drugs and whether people really know what they are taking.
+B Traits recently featured in a BBC documentary tackling the sensitive but ever more relevant topic of drug usage and distribution in the UK.
+With more more people taking a wider range of drugs than ever, Traits will discuss the use of drugs within the industry and the evolving issues surrounding it.
+By delving in to the issues surrounding closet addicts in the industry, she will also question the safety of drugs and whether people really know what they are taking.